The spectral gluing theorem revisited

 \ssec{Weyl combinatorics} It remains to prove Theorem \ref{thm:conctractibility of easier gluing}, a task that will keep us busy until the end of the paper.
 We need some Weyl combinatorics: we refer to \cite[Sections 8.1-8.3]{AG2} for details and more on the notation.

 \sssec{}

 Let $W$ denote the Weyl group and $G$ and $I$ the set of nodes of the Dynkin diagram.
-Let $P_0$ be the standard parabolic associated to $A$ by the Jacobson-Morozov theorem.
+Let $P_0$ be the standard parabolic associated to $A$ by the Jacobson-Morozov theorem: this makes sense because $A \neq 0$ by assumption.
 Denoting by $J_0 \subset I$ the subset corresponding to $P_0$, define

 By \cite[Section 8.2.1]{AG2}, $W'$ contains a unique maximal element, denoted by $w_0'$.

 \sssec{}

 Elements of $W'$ measure the relative position of $P_0$ and other parabolics.
 In particular, each $\Spr_P^\sigmaA$ is stratified by elements of $W'$.
 Thus, we have closed embeddings